How to Cite the No Child Left Behind Act of 2001 in APA Style

 The No Child Left Behind Act of 2001 was passed by Congress in 2001 but not signed into law by President George W. Bush until 2002.
 Since the law was enacted by the federal government, follow the American Psychological Association rules for citing federal statutes.

 In APA style, when citing a law in text, list the official name of the law, the acronym for the law -- in brackets -- followed by a comma and the year the law went into effect, all within parentheses.
 So the first citation of the No Child Left Behind Act in the text would look like: (No Child Left Behind [NCLB], 2002).
 Subsequent citations in text would read: (NCLB, 2002).
-If you mention the act in the text, insert the year it was enacted in parentheses, for example:
+If you mention the act in the text, insert the year it was enacted in parentheses,

 Smith noted that the No Child Left Behind Act (2002) had a profound impact on the educational system.